geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_pip.md

 ## How to install aviary with pip

-Follow along this step-by-step guide to install aviary using a virtual environment.
+Follow along this step-by-step guide to install aviary using pip and a virtual environment.

 ### Step 1: Install Python